History of Islamic Architecture

-This richly illustrated History of Islamic Architecture is a survey which brings together the poetry of the Alhambra in Spain, Sinan's mosques in Ottoman Istanbul, the monumental architecture of Timurid Samarkand, Safavid Isfahan, and innumerable buildings in between.
-The emphasis is on the architecture of these buildings - mosques, medresas, mausolea - and not necessarily on their importance to Moslems.
-Because of the magnitude of this project the choice of the selection is my own.
+This richly illustrated History of Islamic Architecture is a survey which brings together the poetry of the Alhambra in Spain, Sinan's mosques in Ottoman Turkey, the monumental architecture of Timurid Samarkand, Safavid Isfahan, Mughal India, and innumerable sites in between.
+The emphasis is on the architecture of mosques, medresas, mausolea - and not necessarily on their importance to Moslems.
+Because of the magnitude of this project the choice of the selections is my own.

 Alfred Renz, Geschichte und Stätten des Islam von Spanien bis Indien, Prestel Verlag, Munich, 1977 (in German)

-For images, plans, and some text I used, besides my own photos and material, the archives of the
+For images, plans, and text I extensively used the archives of the Agha Khan Foundation

 Digital Library of Archnet.org